 We are committed to training the next generation of scientists in a collaborative, equitable and inclusive environment.

 ICG builds upon the past success of its predecessor, the Centre for Comparative Genomics and Evolutionary Bioinformatics (CGEB), which was established in 2008.
-As of September 2021, ICG is comprised of 32 Members, 1 Adjunct member, 1 ICG Research Associate, 2 Honorary Members, 16 staff and 120 trainees.
+As of April 2023, ICG is comprised of 35 Members, 2 Adjunct Members, 1 ICG Research Associate, 1 ICG Research Scientist, 2 Honorary Members, 12 staff and 138 trainees.